GFF logo

 If we look at the absolute basic setup of a tube fly we have a plain fly pattern tied on a tube.
 The leader is passed through the tube front to back and tied onto a loose hook, which is then pulled taught to the back of the tube.

 Many tube fly anglers extend the tube a bit by using a small, soft sleeve to hold and guide the hook.
 This sleeve is mounted on the rear part of the tube by pulling it slightly up over the firm tube or just using it as a buffer between the metal and the hook and knot.
 The hook is then pulled into the soft tube.
-Others just pull the hook into the stiff plastic tube itself provided there is room enough.
+Others just pull the hook into the stiff plastic tube itself provided there is enough room.

 Tubes can also be made from metal, and will then typically be lined with plastic.
 The tube can be straight or bottle shaped.
 I will cover all this later in the theme.